BlackSoi1/cs-project/update4.md

 {emotion} is the emotion extracted based on user input

-{support_text} is a related file retrieved using RAG technology based on user input
+{doc_text} is a related file retrieved using RAG technology based on user input

+{support_text} is the retrieved related file plus a prompt word

 ### 2. Frontend

 #### Here are some actual illustrations